A cloud-based RCS interconnect hub would serve as an efficient means of deploying secure, advanced RCS communications.

 The days of being restricted to a 160-character text message are long gone, SMS itself is now seen as "traditional" and, following the recent deluge of OTT messaging services such as iMessage, Snapchat and WhatsApp, the growth of Rich Communication Services (RCS) may prove to be the latest tipping point.

 Google’s initiative with the GSMA to create a common universal profile has restored industry confidence in RCS, and will be valuable in helping Communication Service Providers (CSPs) move to IP-based messaging that will interwork across mobile networks.
 However, it’s important to distinguish the client vs network side of Universal Profile (UP).

-UP provides a common base for clients and most client OEMs have adopted Google UP client (exception being Samsung providing own UP client).
+UP provides a common base for clients and most client OEMs have adopted Google UP client (the exception being Samsung providing their own UP client).

 A road less traveled